 I decided to get crafty.

-I am a huge fan of Meg Duerksen’s blog Whatever, and a few weeks ago she did a guest blog post as part of Life in Grace Blog’s 12 Days of Handmade Christmas.
-Her project was alphabet crayons made from melted down old crayons.
-They were the cutest thing I had ever seen and I instantly knew I had to try it.
-And happily for me I a.) had a giant bucket of crayons that Princess refuses to touch and Trouble only tries to eat and b.) just happened to have a star-shaped silicone mold leftover from a baby shower I threw 4 years ago.
+And happily for me I a.) had a giant bucket of crayons and b.) just happened to have a star-shaped silicone mold leftover from a baby shower I threw 4 years ago.
 Because the only thing better than really awesome crafts are really awesome crafts that don’t require a trip to the craft store!

-This was a great project to do with Princess.
+This was a great project to do with my four year old daughter Maggie.
 She loved sorting the colors while I sliced each wrapper with an Exacto knive.
 She would then peel off the papers.

-This was not, unfortunately, a good project to attempt with Trouble around.
+This was not, unfortunately, a good project to attempt with one year old Annie around.
 She did nothing but try to eat the crayons.
 All of them.
 Repeatedly.
 If you look closely, you’ll notice that in every picture she is holding (and trying to eat) a different color.
 At the risk of sharing way too much information, she had some very colorful diapers for a few days.
 Good thing they’re non-toxic.

 After peeling all the crayons, we then broke them into small pieces and sorted them by color in muffin tins.